The Fear Inventory, or, How to Invite Your Fears to Tea

-What we can change is our relationship to fear.
-We can learn tools and strategies for letting those fears in and knowing that they do not have the final word.
-Those fears may just want to be heard.
-We can hear them and then we can make a choice about how we want to act.
+We can learn tools and strategies for letting those fears in, knowing that they do not necessarily have the final word.

-Here’s the thing about fear and why it’s so important we develop a new relationship with it.
+Here’s the thing about fear and why it’s so important we develop a friendlier relationship with it.

 Fear hides our desires.

-We get caught up in the fear voices.
-We need to let the fears have their say so we can then find out more about what we really want.
-And to find the courage to move forward.
+When we let the fears have their say, we can find out more about what we really want.

 Here is an exercise that can help you to welcome in your fears and discover your courage.
 It’s called a Fear Inventory.